dat-ecosystem/dat/README.md

 # dat

-Share datasets on The Internet
+Share datasets on The Internet.
+This is the Dat 1.0 Pre-release candidate.

 Key features: